amdnaseerch/GOL/README.md

 ## Usage
 The main functionality of the project is implemented in the `GameOfLifeSolution` class.

-Additionally, unit tests are provided in the `testGameOfLifeLogic` class to ensure the correctness of the implementation.
+Additionally, unit tests are provided in the `GameOfLifeTest` class to ensure the correctness of the implementation.
 You can run these tests using Maven:

 mvn test